TwinCAT-Libre/twincat-libre.github.io/docs/index.md

 ## Welcome to TwinCAT Libre
-TwinCAT Libre is intended to provide free libraries, tools and tutorials for those using Beckhodd's TwinCAT 3 platform.
+TwinCAT Libre is intended to provide free libraries, tools and tutorials for those using Beckhoff's TwinCAT 3 platform.